 Precast reinforced concrete elements were used for anchoring the stay cables in the bridge deck; thus eliminating the need to adjust the formwork and the form traveller to the varying angles of the cables.
 These alternatives were decisive for the awarding of the contract and saved the city of Winnipeg CAN$2.0 million over the originally planned bridge option designed to be built using precast elements.
 The stay cables were spaced 10 m apart.
 This spacing makes it possible to replace individual cables without the need to install falsework.
 For additional reinforcement the super structure of the entire bridge was also internally post-tensioned in the longitudinal direction using DYWIDAG Tendons supplied and installed by DYWIDAG.

 The 44 type DG-P12 and DG-P14 DYNA Grip® Stay Cables consist of galvanized and waxed strands, encased in a 1.5 mm thick extruded HDPE sheathing.
 The outer diameter of the stay cables is 125 mm or 140 mm with 8.0 mm wall thickness of HDPE sheathing.
 The lengths of the stay cables that also anchor the plaza vary from 37.5 m to 107.1 m.
 They are connected to the pylon at the upper anchorage.
 Installation of the DYNA Grip® Stay Cables took place between temperatures of -35°C and +30°C.

-DSI is proud to have contributed to the successful construction of the new Esplanade Riel in a recordbreaking construction time through innovative alternative proposals and through the supply of highquality products.
-The Vancouver Regional Construction Association in Canada honoured DSI with the Award of Excellence 2004 in the category Trade Contractor for its achievements in this project.
+DYWIDAG is proud to have contributed to the successful construction of the new Esplanade Riel in a recordbreaking construction time through innovative alternative proposals and through the supply of highquality products.
+The Vancouver Regional Construction Association in Canada honoured DYWIDAG with the Award of Excellence 2004 in the category Trade Contractor for its achievements in this project.

 The bridge was opened in summer 2004.